List of Atomic Betty episodes: Season 1 (2004–05)

 The order and pairing of some episodes in season one differed between Canada and the rest of the world where the show was broadcast, including the United States.
-Below are the order and cartoon pairing as they were aired in these areas, except Japan where Cartoon Network reshuffled the United States orders.
+Below are the order and cartoon pairing as they were aired in these areas, except Japan and the U.K. where Cartoon Network and ITV reshuffled the United States orders.
 Subsequent seasons were identical in both Canada and the United States.